anyproto/any-sync-dockercompose/README.md

-# test stand in docker-compose
+# test stand (self-host) in docker-compose
+self-host for any-sync
+intended for review and testing
+[!IMPORTANT]
+** please don't use it for production!**

 ## prepare
 * Creating a personal access token, instruction: